hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 Or have a look at https://leaflet-extras.github.io/leaflet-providers/preview/ There are many different tiles to use!
 Just copy the code given at the top, replacing your own code starting from `L.tileLayer (... );`

-5. Practice with different tiles, coordinates and zoom levels to make your own base map.
-For example, try to zoom in to the place where you live or work!

 Continue to [[Leaflet Step 2]]